BlueBrain/Brayns/README.md

 It is based on a extension-plugin architecture.
 The core provides basic functionalities that can be reused and/or extended on plugins, which are independent and can be loaded or disabled at start-up.
 This simplifies the process of adding support for new scientific visualization use cases, without compromising the reliability of the rest of the software.

-Brayns counts with two main applications for its usage:
+Brayns counts with a main application for its usage:

- * **braynsViewer**: An interactive desktop application to perform local rendering.
  * **braynsService**: A rendering backend which can be accessed over the internet and streams images to the connected clients.

 Brayns also comes with some already-made plugins: